syncfusion-content/blazor-docs/blazor/appearance/icons.md

 ## Steps to use Icon

-1. Add a class `e-icons` to the HTML element that shows the icon.
+1. Add a class `e-icons` to the html element that shows the icon.
 This class contains the font-family and common property of the font icons.

 2. Add the icon class with corresponding icon content from the [available icons](#available-icons).
 For example, the below code snippet represents the search icon class.